Assignment 4: Stack and Heap

 • Every allocation is required to be 8-byte aligned (i.e. payload must start on an address which is a multiple of 8).
 How does the bump allocator achieve this requirement?

-• Dissect the crazy-dense roundup macro.
-Plug in a few numbers, (5, 16, 18) and work it out how it operates.
+• Study the roundup operation.
+Plug in a few sizes and trace how it operates.
 Why does the bitwise trick only work for multiples of numbers that are powers of 2?

 • Why is the bump allocator unable to recycle a previous allocation that has been freed?

-The make run target runs the simulation program heap_workflow.c that processes a generated sequence of random malloc/free requests.
+The make run target runs the simulation program heap_workflow.c that processes a randomly generated sequence of requests to malloc and free.
 The simulation confirms that the allocator correctly services the requests and reports on its performance.
 Review the code in heap_workflow.c to see how the simulator operates.
 The general gist is that the simulation program tracks the in-use blocks and confirms the blocks are properly managed.
 It also times the operations (using your handy timer module) and tracks the growth of the bounds of heap.
 At completion of the simulation, it reports the measured time and space efficiency.

-The heap_workflow.c simulation program is ~250 lines, about 20% longer than our reference malloc implementation.
+The heap_workflow.c simulation program is ~250 lines, about a third longer than our reference malloc implementation.
 Sometimes it takes more code to test a module than it did to write it in the first place!
 Our simulation program will be useful as a final check on your working allocator.

 Use make run right now on the starter code to see the bump allocator in action.
 The bump allocator is correct but lazy.
 It process requests very quickly but remorselessly chews through memory with no hope of recycling.
 You can do better!